rickpowell1311/explicit-status/README.md

 }
 ```

-When a new field is added an UndefinedStatusException will be thrown giving details of which type member has not been explicitly defined in a status definition.
+When a new field is added an InvalidStatusConfigurationException will be thrown giving details of which type member has not been explicitly defined in a status definition.

 Note that not all members need to be mapped in status definitions: